kera-cudmore/Boutique-Ado/README.md

 1. Log in (or sign up) to GitHub.

-2. Go to the repository for the project.
+2. Go to the repository for the project, [Boutique Ado](https://github.com/kera-cudmore/Boutique-Ado).

 3. Click the Code button, select whether you would like to clone with HTTPS, SSH or the GitHub CLI and copy the link given.